archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 categories: team workflow
 ---
-The organization and management of a software development team is one of the key factors to create quality software, so is crucial for software teams to have clear definitions and apply good practices to make the management of the team a strength more than a weakness.
+The organization and management of a software development team is one of the key factors to create quality software, so it's crucial for software teams to have clear definitions and apply good practices to make the management of the team a strength more than a weakness.
 In this article, We're going to explain how ArchDaily's Development Team handle its day to day job and why We use the methodology that We use.